 - All containers in the laboratory that contain chemicals shall be labeled.
-The label shall be informative and durable, and at a minimum, will identify contents, date of acquisition or date prepared, expiration date and if hazardous, the indication of hazard - 2.
+The label shall be 1 informative and durable, and at a minimum, will identify contents, date of acquisition or date prepared, and expiration date. - 2.
 Portable containers shall be labeled by the individual using the container. - 3.
 Exemptions for labeling requirements shall be made for chemical transfers from a labeled container into a container which is intended only for the immediate use of the employee who performed the transfer. - 4.
 Before transferring chemicals for immediate use, the employee shall be trained in the use of Material Safety Data Sheets (MSDS) and shall have read the MSDS and for the specific chemical being transferred as per the Hazardous Communication Policy in the DOJ Safety & Health Manual. - 5.
-The labeling of reagents & chemicals within each Section shall be inspected annually by the Section S&CHO (to coincide with audits of each Section as per ASCLD-LAB criteria 1.4.2.10) to ensure labels have not been defaced or removed.
+The labeling of reagents & chemicals within each Section shall be inspected annually by the Section S&CHO (to coincide with audits of each Section as per ASCLD-LAB) to ensure labels have not been defaced or removed.